-To take action on the theme of World Environment Day 2012 "Green Economy: Does it Include You?", we've launched a Kiva lending team to support micro-enterprises that promote a more sustainable way of living and doing business.
+To take action on the theme of World Environment Day in 2012 "Green Economy: Does it Include You?", we launched a Kiva lending team to support micro-enterprises that promote a more sustainable way of living and doing business.

-Through in store gift wrapping, prize support & events we have supported:
+Some of the groups we have supported through in store gift wrapping, prize support & events:

 Ipswich Koala Protection Society :: runs an Ambulance and volunteer carer service for injured koalas, possums, wallabies and fruit bats.

 Uplift Project :: For women in disadvantaged communities a bra is often unobtainable or unaffordable.
 Uplift Project collects new and second hand bras and distributes them where required.